norc-heal/heal-data-pkg-guide/docs/submit/index.md

     === "Sharing study files at different times"

-        Certain data and results related to your study may not be able to be shared right away.

-        You may want to wait for study milestones that will allow you to share your data publicly such as when your study team publishes a manuscript based on this data or secures intellectual property rights.
-In these cases, you may want to embargo all or some of the data until that date.
+        * <b>At a later date:</b> Your study group may have not yet published on the study results and/or secured any intellectual property rights applicable to the study, and you may want to wait to share until after reaching these milestones.
+In this case, you may want to:
+          * share certain data, results, or other study documents under embargo, so that they are shared <u>at a later date</u>
+          * while perhaps sharing other study files (e.g. certain subsets of data that you will not use to publish , certain subsets of data that do not contain intellectual property, data dictionaries, protocols, and code) without an embargo, so that they are shared <u>now</u>.
+        * <b>Now:</b> Your study group may have already published on the data and/or secured any intellectual property rights applicable to the study.
+In this case, you may want to:
+          * share all study data and non-data supporting files such as data dictionaries, protocols, and code without an embargo, so that they are shared <u>now</u>.

 How and when you want to share all or some of your study files will determine the approach you take to preparing your data package for submission.

-### Shareable data packages come in multiple "flavors"
+### Shareable data packages "flavors" and when to create them

 | Flavor                   | Process                |
 | -------------------------| ----------------------------|